srivallikarne/Cab-Fare-Prediction/README.md

 # Cab-Fare-Prediction
-An App which is used to estimate the price of Cab
+A website which is used to estimate the price of Cab using Machine learning